iPixelGalaxy/VRChatPlexStatus/README.md

 2. ✅ Install all required dependencies
 3. ✅ Create a launcher script
 4. ✅ Optionally add to VRCX auto-startup
-5. ✅ Optionally create a Desktop shortcut
-6. ✅ Guide you through Plex and VRChat login
+5. ✅ Guide you through Plex and VRChat login

 That's it!
-After setup, just double-click the Desktop shortcut or let VRCX start it automatically.
+After setup, just double-click the shortcut in the same directory or let VRCX start it automatically when you load up VRChat.

 ---